+Although they may initially seem similar, a game ranger and a field guide are two diverse occupations.
 Often referred to as guardians of nature, game rangers and field guides spend their days in the African bushveld working in close proximity with wildlife.
-Although they may initially seem similar, game rangers and field guides are two diverse occupations.
 Read on to learn more.

 The Difference Between a Game Ranger and Field Guide